Limited Liability Company – D.O.O.

 Name and address of the members of the audit board, if formed in the company in accordance with the regulations in the field of audit, as well as decisions on their appointment;

-Signed statements of acceptance of the appointment of members of the board of directors and executive director of the joint stock company, or members of the supervisory and management board of the joint stock company, auditor and secretary of the company, if any;
+Signed statements of acceptance of the appointment of members of the Board of Directors and executive director of the joint stock company, or members of the supervisory and management board of the joint stock company, auditor, and secretary of the company, if any;

 E-mail address;